iman-salmani/dynamic_background/README.md

 # Dynamic Background

-Script using light and dark directories to set background based on color scheme. will repeat this every 30 min by default.
+Script using light and dark backgrounds directories to change background based on color scheme. will repeat this every 30 min by default.

 **Light direcotry**: ~/Pictures/Backgrounds/Light/